TrainingByPackt/Clojure/chapter8/exercise10/hello-leiningen/README.md

 # hello-leiningen

-An example of a Clojure application packaged as an uberjar.
+An example of a Clojure application run from command line with arguments.

 ## Usage

-    $ lein uberjar
+    $ lein run banana apple

-    $ java -jar target/uberjar/hello-leiningen-0.1.0-SNAPSHOT-standalone.jar